FAQs and known issues

 Privileged containers are typically used to run advanced workloads in containers, for example Docker-in-Docker or Kubernetes-in-Docker, to perform kernel operations such as loading modules, or to access hardware devices.

-Enhanced Container Isolation allows running advanced workloads, but denies the ability to perform kernel operations or access hardware devices.
+ECI allows the running of advanced workloads, but denies the ability to perform kernel operations or access hardware devices.

-Does Enhanced Container Isolation restrict bind mounts inside the container?
+Does ECI restrict bind mounts inside the container?

 Yes, it restricts bind mounts of directories located in the Docker Desktop Linux VM into the container.